 to be a bridge to the future of cultural institutions.
 Yuriko Komai

-Yuriko Komai, Manager of Operations Coordination Section, Arts Council Tokyo Division
+Ms. Yuriko Komai, Project Coordination Section Chief, Arts Council Tokyo Project Division

 Ms. Yuriko Komai, who leads the Social Symbiosis Team as the section manager in charge of business coordination, previously worked for an organization that manages halls and theaters in Kanagawa Prefecture.
 It all started about 10 years ago.
 When I was in charge of renting halls.